Prosperity follows you.

 How Much Does Couples Therapy & Counseling Cost?

-Noting our The Better You Frequently Asked Questions, all our individual and couples therapists have different fees that they set.
+Noting our The Better You Frequently Asked Questions, all our individual and couples therapists have different fees that they set, so payment plans differ from client to client.
 The cost is based on a 50-minute session unless otherwise decided upon between you and your clinician.
+Some couples see their therapist once a week, once every other week, or based on when they feel they need a session.
+Some couples also find it helpful to have 1 hour 45 min sessions as it is difficult for them to get to the deeper work within the 50 minutes.
+We can curate your treatment to fit your needs.

 During our free phone consultation, we will listen to what is going on for you, what you want to work on, and recommend a therapist or counselor that fits you and your partner’s needs.
-Within the intake process, we will inform you of our costs based on the therapist you will be working with.
+Within the intake process, we will inform you of the costs of our services based on the therapist you will be working with.